Heart4sides/DigitalGarden/src/site/notes/CARDS/Depth Psychology Theory/Functions & Attitudes/Te🏹.md

 # Functional Relationships

 [[CARDS/Depth Psychology Theory/🗡️Ti-Te🏹\|🗡️Ti-Te🏹]]
 Extroverted Thinking is awareness of what other people’s think ↔️ one’s own reputation.
-Te users provide references, beliefs, inductions, understanding
+Te users provide references, beliefs, inductions, understanding, standards to Ti users.

 [[SOURCES/Type Theory by CSJ/Functions/🧭Fi-Te🏹\|🧭Fi-Te🏹]]
 Te users see & manipulate others’ thoughts for the sake of increasing their perceived value.